Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Introduction

-Regarding image synthesis-based approaches, recent methods attempted to maximize the class output probability of a given class using a gradient ascent optimization on the image input space, e.\,g.~Activation Maximization (AM) \cite{erhan2009visualizing}.
+{In contrast, image synthesis-based approaches aim for an explanation by creating a synthetic explanation model, and thus can be seen as a special case of model-agnostic approaches.
+R}ecent {work in this domain} attempted to maximize the class output probability of a given class using a gradient ascent optimization on the image input space, such as Activation Maximization (AM) \cite{erhan2009visualizing,simonyan2013deep}.
 Other work used a more complex approach to achieve this goal, for instance by using a generative adversarial network (GAN)-based activation maximization \cite{nguyen2016synthesizing}.
 GANs are a method for synthesizing images based on a zero-sum game-like training process \cite{goodfellow2014generative}, and are able to produce images of high quality.
+AM, however, often results in images of low realism \cite{nguyen2019understanding}, and while this can be improved with GAN-based AM approaches, recent work focused on visualizing the information within the network, rather than the decision-relevant areas for the given image context. {Lately, Singla et al.~\cite{singla2019explanation} have proposed a GAN-based approach for visualizing the relevant input regions using an algorithm called progressive exaggeration.
+Their method aligns well with recent work from Liu et al.~\cite{liu2019generative} which provides GAN-based class prototype and counterfactual images allowing for visual inspection, but extends it by gradual changes and a saliency mechanism.
+Notably, both approaches were trained on large datasets with 60K-220K images which are rarely available in the medical domain.
+However, as was shown in previous work, GANs tend to produce only poor results if trained on limited data and may require additional modifications \cite{gurumurthy2017deligan}.}

-AM, however, often results in images of low realism \cite{nguyen2019understanding}, and while this can be improved with GAN-based AM approaches, recent work focused on visualizing the information within the network, rather than the decision-relevant areas for the given image context.
-For clinical acceptance in a medical environment, however, intuitive visualizations with \emph{realistic images} that \emph{fit the image context} are crucial, meaning that the images should reflect the original radiological image as best as possible.
-While having significantly contributed to the scientific State of the Art (SoA) on network visualization, current image synthesis-based approaches therefore do not satisfyingly address the task of decision explanation.
+For clinical acceptance in a medical environment, intuitive visualizations with \emph{realistic images} that are \emph{consistent with the input} are crucial, i.\,e.~the images should reflect the original {diagnostic} image as {\modified well} as possible.
+While having significantly contributed to the scientific State of the Art (SoA) on {decision explanation}, current image synthesis-based approaches therefore do not satisfyingly address the task of decision explanation {within the domain of clinical decision support}.